André Ravéreau

-André Ravéreau (29 July 1919 – 12 October 2017) was a French architect and architectural historian known for his study and reinterpretations of vernacular Algerian architecture—particularly in M'zab and Ghardaïa.
+André-Raymond-Marie Ravéreau (29 July 1919 – 12 October 2017) was a French architect, urban planner and architectural historian active in Algeria.
+Ravéreau was known for his study and reinterpretations of vernacular Algerian architecture, particularly in M'zab and Ghardaïa.

+Biography

+Ravéreau was born André-Raymond-Marie Ravéreau on 29 July 1919 in Limoges, Haute-Vienne.
+Ravéreau'a initial architecture studies were interrupted by German occupation of France, and he was imprisoned in Nazi Germany for four years.
+Following the end of the war, Ravéreau resumed his studies at the Beaux-Arts de Paris under Auguste Perret.
+As a student Ravéreau travelled to M'zab and Ghardaïa.
+Graduating in 1953, the same year Ravéreau was sent by the Ministry for Europe and Foreign Affairs to Cephalonia to aid rebuilding efforts in the aftermath of the Ionian earthquake.

+Ravéreau settled in M'zab in 1959.
 In 1965, Ravéreau was appointed the chief architect of historic monuments in Algeria.
 Ravéreau received the Aga Khan Award for Architecture for the 1978-1980 cycle for his 1976 design of the Mopti Medical Centre in Mopti, Mali.